Back to preparing for your appointment

 What to expect during your mammogram

-• Mammograms are done at a special imaging facilities.
+- Mammograms are done at a special imaging facility.

-• You'll be provided with a cover or gown to wear, and before the screening you'll need to remove your shirt, bra and any other clothing from your waist up.
+- You'll be provided with a cover or gown to wear, and before the screening, you'll need to remove your clothing from your waist up.

 Tips to help you prepare for your mammogram

-• The mammogram center or clinic will provide a cover or gown for you to wear.
-You won't need to remove all of your clothes for the screening, but since you will have to take off your shirt and bra, it will be more convenient for you to wear a two-piece outfit rather than a dress.
+- The mammogram center or clinic will provide a cover or gown for you to wear.
+You won't need to remove all of your clothes for the screening, but since you will have to remove your clothing from the waist up, it will be more convenient for you to wear a two-piece outfit rather than a dress.